 Car insurance initiative to hurt those without coverage

 SACRAMENTO, Calif.
-(KGO) -- A new initiative on car insurance sounds like it gives drivers a break when it comes to continuous coverage with the same company and rates, but critics aren't so sure.
+(KFSN) -- A new initiative on car insurance sounds like it gives drivers a break when it comes to continuous coverage with the same company and rates, but critics aren't so sure.

 The 2012 Automobile Insurance Discount Act allows California drivers to get a break in price for continuous coverage, even if they decide to switch companies.
 In other words, your discount is portable.
 State law currently prohibits insurance companies from looking at past coverage when quoting premiums.

 "If this initiative passes, consumers own that discount.
 It allows prices to be more competitive.
 It allows agents and brokers to be able to shop for better deals for California consumers," said Rachel Hooper, a campaign consultant.

 Hooper says it's much like the cell industry when consumers could not move their phone number to a different carrier to take advantage of a better price, now that it's allowed, she says rates are more competitive there.

 "This is not about discounts, this is about surcharge," said Richard Holober from the Consumer Federation of California.

 Consumer Federation of California says the initiative isn't good for people who have been uninsured for a time, even if because they gave up their car.
 The cost of getting reinsured will jump.
 Coverage doesn't determine whether you're a good driver.